fsantanna/dceu/README.md

 Follows an extended list of functionalities in Ceu:

 - Dynamic typing
-- Expression based (statements are expressions)
+- Statements as expressions
+- Dynamic collections (tuples, vectors, and dictionaries)
 - Stackless coroutines (the basis of tasks)
 - Restricted closures (upvalues must be explicit and final)
 - Deferred statements (for finalization)
-- Exception handling
+- Exception handling (throw & catch)
-- Dynamic collections (tuples, vectors, and dictionaries)
 - Hierarchical tuple templates (for data description)
 - Seamless integration with C (source-level compatibility)